 Your case may be more complicated because you have a preexisting injury, but you may still be owed money for your medical bills, lost wages, and pain and suffering.

-Always document the fact that your old injury had healed or was not bothering you prior to this accident.
-Sometimes, your doctor will be able to compare tests like an MRI or x-rays and show how this incident enhanced or made worse the old injury.
+Always document that your old injury had healed or not bothered you before this accident.
+Sometimes, your doctor can compare tests like an MRI or x-rays and show how this incident enhanced or made the old injury worse.

-Think of it this way, if you did not have this accident, would you have needed this medical treatment if you had not had this accident?
+Think of it this way: Would you have needed this medical treatment if you had not had this accident?
 Or would the pre-existing medical condition have required this treatment?
 Personal injury cases can take some time to settle; if you recall something later, always tell your attorney.

 What if the Adjuster Claims the Crash Did Not Cause My Injuries?

 A common tactic of car accident adjusters is to try to “disallow” legitimate medical expenses.
 Sometimes using the excuse the bills are “unnecessary” or “not related” to injury from the collision.

 Not to worry, these tactics are used every day by adjusters when folks are trying to handle a case without an attorney.

 In Texas, the law allows folks to recover compensation from existing conditions that were aggravated or made symptomatic by the accident.
 Often proof of the aggravation comes from a doctor’s testimony.
-If the car wreck caused you to seek medical care which you would not have otherwise needed, you may be able to seek those damages in your personal injury case.
+If the car wreck caused you to seek medical care which you would not have otherwise needed, you might be able to seek those damages in your personal injury case.

 Want to Talk with a Leading Car Wreck Attorney?